 Because hypothyroidism is more prevalent in older women, some doctors recommend that older women be screened for the disorder during routine annual physical examinations.
 Some doctors also recommend that pregnant women or women thinking about becoming pregnant be tested for hypothyroidism.

-In general, your doctor may test for an underactive thyroid if you are feeling increasingly tired or sluggish, have dry skin, constipation and a hoarse voice, or have had previous thyroid problems or goiter.
+In general, your doctor may test for an underactive thyroid if you're feeling increasingly tired, have dry skin, constipation and weight gain, or have had previous thyroid problems or goiter.

 In addition, TSH tests are used to help diagnose a condition called subclinical hypothyroidism, which usually causes no outward signs or symptoms.
 In this condition, you have normal blood levels of triiodothyronine and thyroxine, but higher than normal levels of TSH.

 Standard treatment for hypothyroidism involves daily use of the synthetic thyroid hormone levothyroxine (Levothroid, Synthroid, others).
 This oral medication restores adequate hormone levels, reversing the signs and symptoms of hypothyroidism.